Nearly Degenerate Majorana Dark Matter and Its Self-Interactions in a Gauged $U(1)_{L_\mu - L_\tau}$ Model: Constraints from and kinetic mixing

+Recent theoretical updates \cite{Aliberti:2025beg} align the SM prediction of $(g-2)_{\mu}$ with experimental data, imposing a strict upper bound on $\Delta a_\mu$.
+As summarized in Fig.~\ref{fig:g-2}, this new $2\sigma$ limit (solid red line) leaves a broad viable parameter space.
+Specifically, the region $m_{Z^\prime} \lesssim 200$ MeV is bounded primarily by neutrino trident production at CCFR~\cite{CCFR:1991lpl, Altmannshofer:2014pba} (gray shaded region), whereas BABAR searches for $Z^\prime \to \mu^+\mu^-$~\cite{BaBar:2016sci} dominate at heavier masses.
+Crucially, the resolution of the $(g-2)_\mu$ anomaly reopens the $m_{Z^\prime} > 200$ MeV regime, which was previously ruled out by the tension between the old $(g-2)_\mu$ favored band and BABAR exclusions.

+We now turn to the constraints arising from the kinetic mixing between the dark sector and the photon.
+As introduced in Sec.~\ref{subsec:gauge}, the mixing parameter receives contributions from both the irreducible one-loop vacuum polarization, $\epsilon_{\text{loop}}^A \simeq -g_{\mu\tau}/69$, and any primordial kinetic mixing $\epsilon_0^A$ generated at high scales.
+While often assumed to be negligible, a non-zero $\epsilon_0^A$ can interfere with the loop-induced mixing, significantly altering the phenomenological bounds.

+The constraints from White Dwarf (WD) cooling~\cite{Dreiner:2013tja, Bauer:2018onh} and Borexino~\cite{Bellini:2011rx, Kamada:2018zxi}, arising essentially from the effective kinetic mixing between the $Z^\prime$ and the photon, are depicted as blue boundaries in Fig.~\ref{fig:g-2} under the assumption of vanishing primordial kinetic mixing ($\epsilon_0^A = 0$).
+Taking the interference between these two contributions into account, the standard bounds on $g_{\mu\tau}$ can be analytically generalized as:

+This inequality shows that if the primordial mixing $\epsilon_0^A$ cancels the loop contribution (i.e., $\epsilon_0^A \approx g_{\mu\tau}/69$), the effective mixing is suppressed, allowing for a much larger $g_{\mu\tau}$ than the standard bound suggests.
+Crucially, even if the condition $e \epsilon_A \ll g_{\mu\tau}$ is satisfied, small kinetic mixing effects from high-energy scales can significantly alter the constraints derived from both WD cooling and Borexino data.
+This interference effect effectively relaxes the constraints compared to the standard bounds ($\epsilon_0^A = 0$) shown in Fig.~\ref{fig:g-2}.

-The hatched areas, where $3.2 < N_{\rm eff} <3.33$, could help resolve the disagreement between cosmological and local Hubble constant measurements, known as the Hubble tension ($H_0$).
-These regions are color-coded in brown, orange, and cyan, corresponding to $|\epsilon_A| =g_{\mu\tau}/69, 10^{-7}, 0$, respectively.
-The zone on the left of the Hubble tension boundary, with $N_{\rm eff} > 3.33$, is disfavored by Planck 2018 data (TT, TE, EE + lowE + lensing + BAO) at 95\% CL \cite{Planck:2018vyg}.
-A detailed analysis of $N_{\rm eff}$ will be given in Sec.~\ref{sec:neff}.
+In Fig.~\ref{fig:g-2}, the hatched areas, corresponding to $3.12 \lesssim N_{\text{eff}} \lesssim 3.33$, represent the parameter space that helps alleviate the disagreement between cosmological and local Hubble constant measurements, known as the Hubble tension ($H_{0}$).
+This preferred range is supported by analyses combining Planck data with local $H_0$ measurements \cite{Planck:2018vyg}. the orange, brown, and cyan hatched bands represent the scenarios with $|\epsilon_{A}|=10^{-7}$, $g_{\mu\tau}/69$, and $0$, respectively (appearing in this order from left to right at $g_{\mu\tau}=10^{-4}$).
+The parameter space to the left of these bands yields $N_{\text{eff}} > 3.33$, which is disfavored by Planck 2018 constraints (TT, TE, EE+lowE+lensing+BAO at 95\% CL) \cite{Planck:2018vyg}.
+A detailed analysis of $N_{\text{eff}}$ will be given in Sec.~\ref{sec:neff}.